mcmah309/view-types/README.md

-# View-types: A Concise Approach to Complex Data Modeling in Rust
+# View-types: A Concise Way To Model Data With View Projections

 [<img alt="crates.io" src="https://img.shields.io/crates/v/view-types.svg?style=for-the-badge&color=fc8d62&logo=rust" height="20">](https://crates.io/crates/view-types)

 The `views` macro provides a declarative way to define type-safe projections from a single source-of-truth data structure declaration.
-These projections provide different ways of modeling data and minimizes the necessary boilerplate.
+These projections provide different ways of representing data with overlapping fields or needing runtime validation, and minimizes the necessary boilerplate.
+This can even be made more powerful when combined with the builder pattern ([example](https://github.com/mcmah309/view-types/blob/1137d4bb7a20d405d01a5a6c79ddb19c158a5c89/tests/mod.rs#L182) with [bon](https://crates.io/crates/bon)).

 Jump straight to [examples](#examples) to see it in action.